 - Compost all the stuff you removed or bag it up and include in local trash pickup.

-- After everything, combat the stinky coop with coop deodorizer, DooKashi.
-A sprinkling here-and-there eliminates the odors and fowl smell of ammonia that lingers in chicken poop.
+- After removing, dusting and tidying everything you can combat your stinky coop with the best coop deodorizer, DooKashi.
+A sprinkling here-and-there eliminates the odors and fowl smell of ammonia and funk that lingers in the air around chicken poop.

-- Hose it out.
+- Hose out your coop.
 Clean with Poultry Protector or a white vinegar/water mixture.